+(c) The procedure for obtaining Performance Guarantee is outlined below :-

+(i) The successful bidder shall have to submit a Performance Guarantee (PG) with in 30 (thirty) days from the date of issue of letter of Acceptance (LOA).
+Extension of time for submission of PG beyond 30 (thirty) days and upto 60 days from the date of issue of LOA may be given by the Authority who is competent to sign the contract agreement.
+However, a penal interest of 15% per annum shall be charged for the delay beyond 30 (thirty), i.e. from 31st day after the date of issue of LOA.
+In case the contractor fails to submit the requisite PG even after 60 days from the date of issue of LOA, the contract shall be terminated duly forfeiting EMD and other dues, if any, payable against that contract.

-- (c) The procedure for obtaining Performance Guarantee is outlined below:- - (i) The successful bidder should give a Performance Guarantee in the form of an irrevocable bank guarantee amounting to 5% of the contract value, - (ii) The Performance Guarantee should be furnished by the successful contractor after the letter of acceptance (LOA) has been issued but before signing of the agreement and should be valid up to expiry of the maintenance period.
-The agreement should normally be signed within 15 (fifteen) days after the issue of LOA and Performance Guarantee should also be submitted within this time limit. - (iii) Performance Guarantee shall be released after satisfactory completion of the work and maintenance period of the work.
-The procedure for releasing should be same as for Security Deposit, - (iv) Wherever the contracts are rescinded, the security deposit should be forfeited and the Performance Guarantee shall be encashed and balance work should be got done separately, - (v) The balance work shall be got done independently without risk and cost of the original contractor, - (vi) The original contractor shall be debarred from participating in the tender for executing the balance work.
+(ii) The Performance Guarantee should be furnished by the successful contractor after the letter of acceptance (LOA) has been issued but before signing of the agreement and should be valid up to expiry of the maintenance period.
+The agreement should normally be signed within 7 (seven days) after the issue of LOA and Performance Guarantee should also be submitted within this time limit.

+(iii) Performance Guarantee shall be released after satisfactory completion of the work and maintenance period of the work.
+The procedure for releasing should be same as for Security Deposit,

+(iv) Wherever the contracts are rescinded, the security deposit should be forfeited and the Performance Guarantee shall be encashed and balance work should be got done separately,

+(v) The balance work shall be got done independently without risk and cost of the original contractor,

+(vi) The original contractor shall be debarred from participating in the tender for executing the balance work.
 If the failed contractor is a JV or a partnership firm, then every member/partner of such a firm would be debarred from participating in the tender for the balance work either in his/her individual capacity or as a partner of any other JV/partnership firm.